Vitamin B12 for plant-based kids. Why does it matter, where does it come from, and how much do children need? Here’s what you need to know.

 What is vitamin B12?

-Vitamin B12 is a water-soluble B vitamin also known as cobalamin.
+First, vitamin B12 is a water-soluble B vitamin also known as cobalamin.

 It’s essential for many physiological processes, such as cell metabolism and DNA synthesis.
 It also helps in the formation of red blood cells to prevent megaloblastic anemia.
 It keeps nerves and blood vessels healthy.
 B12 plays a critical role in growth and development.